soul-her/THM-SOC-1/soc-labs/snort/snort_live_attacks .md

     Using inline mode to actively prevent malicious packets

-Snort remains a powerful open-source IDS/IPS solution capable of defending against a wide range of cyberattacks when configured correctly.
+Snort remains a powerful open-source IDS/IPS capable of defending against a wide range of cyberattacks when properly configured.